firebase/oss-bot/README.md

       "ignore_labels": ["Feature Request", "Internal"]

       // Time, in days, to stay in the needs_info state before becoming stale
       // stale.
-These issues transition from label_needs_author to label_stale.
+These issues transition from label_needs_info to label_stale.
       "needs_info_days": 7,

       // Time, in days, to close an issue after the warning message is posted